Use our calculator to estimate how much you might get or pay with our child support formula.

 You’ll need details of:

-• your income – this is your taxable income from the last tax year, or 2 years ago if you file an IR3 return
+- your income – this is your taxable income from the last calendar year (if you get salary, wages, a benefit or other income taxed at source) or your net income from 2 years ago (if you file an IR3 return)

-• your children – those you want child support for, and any others living with you
+- your children – those you want child support for, and any of your other dependent children living with you

-• the other parent’s other children – any they already pay child support for, and any living with them (for example, with a new partner).
+- the other parent’s other children – any they already pay child support for, and any of their other dependent children living with them (for example, with a new partner).

 Tell us about yourself